techiescamp/mlops/rag_chatbot_webscrape/README.md

 ### Client (Frontend)
 The process starts with a client (e.g., a React app at http://localhost:3000) sending requests to the FastAPI backend.

-### FastAPI Application
+### FastAPI Application - (Backend)
+Before starting the main backend which is `server.py`.
+First we run the `conversion.py` to scrape the documents.

+1. `conversion.py`

+  - `crawl_docs()` => this is the starting point of scraping the documents.
+Here scraping is done by crawling the nested links provided in the docs.
+  - `fetch_and_convert()` => will convert the html to markdown and leverage `beautifulsoup` library for scraping and parsing the html links.

+2. `server.py`

-The entry point is the FastAPI app, which handles CORS middleware and main endpoint:
+  This file handles CORS middleware and main endpoints:
     `POST /query:` The core endpoint for processing user queries with the RAG pipeline.

+    `GET /health`: Checks the status of the `server.py` - backend

 ### Query Processing (POST /query)
 The client sends a JSON payload (e.g., {"query": "What is memoization?"}) to /query.